The top 12 password-cracking techniques used by hackers

 Some of the most common, and most effective, methods for stealing passwords

-It’s worth noting that most of these hacking techniques are rendered useless in the face of robust multi-layer authentication.
+We have pulled together some of those ways below, but it is worth noting that most of these techniques will fail in the face of robust multi-layer authentication.

 12 password-cracking techniques used by hackers: